 The Cape Cod Canal is only about 7 miles long but it is a strategically important waterway that traverses the narrow neck of land joining Cape Cod to the mainland.
 There are several pull-ins along the road from the Cape to stop and take a look at this man-made waterway.

 For those of you (I would guess this is mainly for the benefit of our friends in the UK) who don’t know the significance of Plymouth, it was the landing place of the Pilgrim Fathers in December 1620.
 Actually, they first landed in what is now Province Town on Cape Cod.
 These people were farmers and what they found on Cape Cod; sand dunes (not good for crops), flat (not good for defending), unfriendly natives (not good for living long) and no water (not good at all), didn’t suit them.
-So, after 6 weeks they set off again and landed on the mainland and settled in what they called Plymouth, after the town from which they set out from.
-102 Pilgrims had set out on the trip on board the Mayflower and by all accounts it was a tempestuous 66 day crossing – they had to turn back twice in the English Channel as the second ship due to make the crossing kept taking in water and was deemed not sea worthy (they eventually gave up on this ship and all crowded on to the one vessel).
-The first year for the Pilgrims was tough and about half of them died, but they were fortunate enough to set-up an alliance with the local Native Americans, the Wampanoag.
+So, after 6 weeks they set off again and landed on the mainland and settled in what they called Plymouth, after the town from which they set out.
+102 Pilgrims had set out on the trip onboard the Mayflower and by all accounts, it was a tempestuous 66-day crossing – they had to turn back twice in the English Channel as the second ship due to make the crossing kept taking in water and was deemed not seaworthy (they eventually gave up on this ship and all crowded on to the one vessel).
+The first year for the Pilgrims was tough and about half of them died, but they were fortunate enough to set up an alliance with the local Native Americans, the Wampanoag.

 The Wampanoag Nation extended through what is now Massachusetts, Connecticut and Rhode Island.
 The leader of the Wampanoag tribes, Massasoit, decided an alliance with the English settlers would strengthen their position with respect to neighbouring Nations.
 The event of Thanksgiving was born out of one feast that occurred between the settlers and the Wampanoag.
 If it had not been for this alliance it is likely the Plymouth settlement would have floundered.
 Plymouth was not the first settlement in the US – this honour goes to Jamestown in Virginia – but at that time the nearest settlement was hundreds of miles south at the mouth of the Hudson River.

-Our next stop was Plimouth Plantation (this is how it is spelt).
+Our next stop was Plimouth Patuxet Museums (this is how it is spelt).
 This is a great place to visit – the three main attractions are living museums; a Wompanpoag village, a Colonial village (supposedly Plymouth settlement in 1627) and a craftsman’s workshop.

-The Wompanoag village is manned (and womaned) by members of the Wompanoag tribe – they are dressed traditionally but don’t try to play in the character of their 17th century descendents.
-They can talk about life as it was then but equally are pleased to discuss how they live today and what is happening within their Wompanoag Nation (there are about 5000 active members).
-It was very interesting to hear a wide range of views on subjects ranging from politics and the status of establishing a Wompanoag reservation to schooling and the reintroduction of their language.
-The buildings’ construction was similar to those of the Powhatan we saw in the Jamestown settlement museum in Virginia except they had used bark for the main material instead of reeds.
+The Wampanoag village is manned (and womaned) by members of the Wampanoag tribe – they are dressed traditionally but don’t try to play in the character of their 17th-century descendants.
+They can talk about life as it was then but equally are pleased to discuss how they live today and what is happening within their Wampanoag Nation (there are about 5000 active members).
+It was very interesting to hear a wide range of views on subjects ranging from politics and the status of establishing a Wampanoag reservation to schooling and the reintroduction of their language.
+The buildings’ construction was similar to those of the Powhatan we saw in the Jamestown settlement museum in Virginia except they had used the bark for the main material instead of reeds.